Oxmoon/gagehilyard/README.md

 ### Hi, my name is Gage Hilyard.
 I am student in Computer Science at Montana State University of Bozeman!

 This repository will hold my favorite coding assignments from class as well as my finished and current projects.
+I have some xperience in Python, Java, C#, and web dev.
+Plus a few Currently I am working on addons for **[Anki](https://apps.ankiweb.net/)** using python in my spare time to aid myself and others in language learning.

 *****